miladhzzzz/prod-automation/README.md

    * Go to your github repository > settings > webhook and point the webhook to http(s)://<YOUR-DNS/PUBLIC-IP/webhook>.
    * Set your webhook secret.
-   * make sure you use application/json.
+   * Make sure you use application/json.

 9. **Track Pipeline Status:** Keep track of the pipeline status in /status/{project_name} for monitoring and reporting purposes.